Treatment Effects with Targeting Instruments: Targeting

-Instruments that do not target any treatment ($z\not\in \calZs$) yield dominated relative mean values in the following sense: for every $t\in\calTs$, $\Delta_z(t)<\bar{\Delta}_t$.
-If a treatment value $t$ is not targeted ($t\not\in \calTs$), by definition the function $z\to \Delta_z(t)$ is constant over $z\in\calZ$, with value $\bar{\Delta}_t$.
-While treatment values in $\calTnotTs$ have mean values that do not respond to changes in the instruments, these mean values may and in general will differ across treatments.
+Definition~\ref{def:tst} calls for several remarks.
+First, Assumption~\ref{assn:ref:treat} implies that $Z^\ast(0)=\calZ$.
+Therefore $t=0$ is not in $\calTs$; the set $\calTs$ may exclude other treatment values, however.
+If a treatment value $t$ is not targeted ($t\not\in \calTs$), by definition the function $z\to U_z(t)$ is constant over $z\in\calZ$, with value $\bar{U}(t)$.
+If an instrument value $z$ does not target any treatment ($z\not\in \calZs$), then $U_z(t)<\bar{U}(t)$ for every $t\in\calTs$.
+While non-targeted treatment values ($t\in \calTnotTs$) have mean values that do not respond to changes in the instruments, these mean values may and in general will differ across treatments.
 The probability that an individual observation takes a treatment $t \in \calTnotTs$ also generally depends on the value of the instrument.

-It is important to note here that the values $U_z(t)$ and therefore the targeting maps $\bar{Z}$ and $\bar{T}$ are not observable; any assumption on targeting instruments and targeted treatments must be a priori and will be context-dependent.
-As we will see, these prior assumptions sometimes have consequences that can be tested.
+It is important to note here that the values $U_z(t)$ and therefore the targeting maps $Z^\ast$ and $T^\ast$ are not observable; any assumption on targeting instruments and targeted treatments must be a priori and context-dependent.
+These prior assumptions have consequences that can be tested, however.
+As a simple example, $z=1$ targets $t=1$ in the $2\times 2$ model under monotonicity; this implies that $P(1\vert 1)\geq P(1\vert 0)$.
+We will show that targeting always yields linear inequalities on generalized propensity scores in the class of models defined by Assumptions~\ref{assn:ARUM} and~\ref{assn:ref:treat}.

-Let us return to the illustration that we used in the introduction.
-A policy regime $z$ consists of a set of (possibly zero or negative) subsidies $S_z(t)$ for treatments $t\in\calT$.
-If there is a no-subsidy regime $z=0$ with $S_0(t)=0$ for all $t$, it seems natural to write the mean value as $U_z(t)=U_0(t)+S_z(t)$.
-Then relative mean values are $\Delta_z(t) = \Delta_0(t)+S_z(t)$ and for any treatment $t$, the set $\bar{Z}(t)$ consists of the instrument values $z$ that subsidize $t$ most heavily.
-As this illustration suggests, the sets $\bar{Z}(t)$ may not be singletons, and they may well intersect.
-We will show this on several examples.